1997 Westar Rules season

-In their first eighteen seasons, Peel won only seventy-three matches out of 354 (a winning percentage of 20.6%) and never had a winning season, finishing with nine wooden spoons.
-Along with occasional serious financial difficulties, this produced serious criticism of the decision in subsequent years, but Peel qualified for the finals for the first time in 2015, and won the premiership the following year.
+In their first eighteen seasons, Peel won only seventy-three matches out of 354 for a winning percentage of 20.6%, never had a winning season, and finished with nine wooden spoons.
+Along with occasional serious financial difficulties, this produced serious criticism of their admission in subsequent years, but Peel qualified for the finals for the first time in 2015, and won the premiership the following season.
 A proposal to limit Westar to players under 25 and a few older veterans in order to allow a better flow of players to the AFL was made during the season but rejected.

 Affected badly by the erratic availability of a number of AFL-listed players, reigning premiers Claremont had their worst season since 1975 and equalled East Fremantle's decline in 1980 from premiers to only five wins, whilst Swan Districts, brilliant but erratic during 1996, began with nine wins in their first ten matches before losing eight of their next nine to miss the finals for the third successive season.